Therapy Focus Celebrates 20 Years

-As part of the celebrations, a number of Therapy Focus employees were presented with awards that recognised outstanding achievements.Therapy Focus Behaviour Support Psychologist Scott Payne was awarded the 2018 People’s Choice Award, which acknowledges employees who have gone ‘above and beyond’ to support Therapy Focus clients, their families and carers.
+As part of the celebrations, many Therapy Focus employees were presented with awards that recognised outstanding achievements.Therapy Focus Behaviour Support Psychologist Scott Payne was awarded the 2018 People’s Choice Award, which acknowledges employees who have gone ‘above and beyond’ to support Therapy Focus customers, their families and carers.

 Nominations for the People’s Choice Award are submitted by individuals accessing services, their families and carers with Scott was nominated by 11-year-old Rhys Tallowin.
 The following is an excerpt from Rhys’ nomination:

 “I nominate Scott Payne because he helped me get my name changed to Tallowin.
 He also helps me be more calm and less violent.
 He rides a bike, scooter and skateboard with me and he spends time with me in the places that I am comfortable in.
 He also helps the rest of the therapy team understand me so they can help as well.”